confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/networking/gke/networking-GKE-README.md

 # Configure Networking: Google Kubernetes Engine

-This is the architecture you'll acheive on Google Kubernetes Engine (GKE):
+This is the architecture you'll achieve on Google Kubernetes Engine (GKE):

 - Namespace naming
   - 1 uniquely named namespace in each region cluster